janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 Try to review merge requests you receive ASAP.

 The risk of conflicts is higher if the branch becomes outdated.
-The cost of task switching (for the author) is higher the next day, and even higher later.
+The cost of task switching (for the coder) is higher the next day, and even higher later.

 Code Review Horror: by the time your merge request is reviewed, other changes in the project put the branch in conflict.